gvwilson/sensibleadventures/bookster/bookster.md

 Gaeston shifted on the plank seat.
 "What do you think they'll do to Mareille?"

-Laeuc's arm tightened around his daughter's shoulders.
+Laeuc's arm tightened around his daughter.
 "I don't know."

 "Look on the bright side," Thomas said.
-He was sitting at the stern, one hand on the rudder.
-"Fewer of you means less chance of being spotted."
+He was sitting at the stern, one hand on the rudder, the other absently stroking his lapels.
+"A lighter load means we can get there faster."

 Gaeston's grip tightened on his bow.
 "It doesn't bother you at all, does it?" he said levelly.
 "Uyves being dead.
 Or any of this.
 You